mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 the `example.com` domain is dedicated for testing and development purposes and can’t harm any users.

-Google would also reject URLs on made-up top-level domains.
+Google, however, also rejects URLs on made-up top-level domains.

 ## How to create a subdomain on example.com